top of page

 Houses often had commercial uses including small stores and rental lodgings.
-These five houses fronted 18th Street between Callowhill and the surface tracks on Pennsylvania Avenue (to the left out of frame).
+These five houses fronted 18th Street between Callowhill and the surface tracks on Pennsylvania Avenue (to the left out of frame) in 1894.
 There is a grocery store in the house on the left and a cigar shop in the middle house.

 This would conform to CMX-1 zoning today, meaning buildings conforming to adjacent residences with small-scale, low-impact, neighborhood-serving commercial uses.
-The south side of the 1800 block of Callowhill also fits this description.
+The south side of the 1800 block of Callowhill also fits this description today.